-Caribou or their signs were observed at 28 locations during the November aerial survey, all south of the Nelson River between Clark and Gull lakes.
-Twenty-five caribou were observed in two groups; one group of six and one group of 19 were identified.
-Of these, 10 were calves.
-Radio-collars were observed on at least two animals.
-All signs and observations were south or west of summer residents' known calving range in an area approximately 61 km2 in size.
-The nearest observation was approximately 28 km southwest of Gull Rapids, and the farthest was approximately 42 km away.
+Caribou or their signs were observed at five locations during the December aerial survey, all south of the Nelson River between Stephens and Clark lakes.
+Four caribou were observed in two groups, each with one female and one calf.
+No radio-collars were observed on either female.
+All signs and observations were south or west of the summer resident caribou's previously identified calving range, with approximately 60 km separating the two areas.
+The observation nearest to the Project was approximately 16 km southeast of the generating station site, and the farthest was approximately 45 km southwest of the site, near Clark Lake.